 “It’s taken a lot of getting used to, I won’t lie,” Fredo, 23, tells me as he lights up his freshly-rolled zoot, sitting in the office of his record label.
 He is, of course, talking about his rapid ascension in UK rap—a career he chose for two main reasons: to go legit, and to make his family proud.
-Coming from a life of hustling on street corners aged fifteen—and being very well-compensated for it—the rapper from the infamous Mozart Estate, West London, had to grow up quick for life in the fast lane, which shows in his been-there-done-that demeanour.
+Coming from a life of hustling on street corners at the age of 15—and being very well-compensated for it—the rapper from the infamous Mozart Estate, West London, had to grow up quick for life in the fast lane, which shows in his been-there-done-that demeanour.

-Back in 2016, inspired to get in the booth by local spitters Ratlin and the Harrow Road Boyz, Fredo released a track that would change his life forever: “They Ain’t 100”, a hard-hitting trap banger that could’ve easily been slotted into a New York hip-hop radio playlist.
+Inspired to get in the booth by local spitters Ratlin and the Harrow Road Boyz, in 2016, Fredo released a track that would change his life forever: “They Ain’t 100”, a hard-hitting trap banger that could’ve easily been slotted into a New York hip-hop radio playlist.
 It went off in every club that played it, very reminiscent of the effect Giggs had with “Talking Da Hardest” a decade ago.
-Fredo’s commanding flow, crystal-clear diction and hood-hugging lyrics gripped a corner of the British rap scene that excited tastemakers and critics all over.
-The tune blew up organically, but Fredo had to enjoy the hype from behind prison walls—he was arrested three weeks after the song had debuted.
-Fresh out after a few months inside, he came through and unleashed his debut mixtape, Get Rich Or Get Recalled, where we got an insight into his many trials and tribulations.
+Fredo’s commanding flow, crystal-clear diction and hood-hugging lyrics gripped a corner of the British rap scene that excited critics and tastemakers all over.
+The tune blew up organically but, unfortunately for him, he had to enjoy the hype from behind prison walls—Fredo was arrested three weeks after the song had debuted.
+Fresh out after a few months inside, he came through and unleashed his debut tape, Get Rich Or Get Recalled, where we got a deep insight into his many trials and tribulations.

 Starting off 2017 with a clear mind, Fredo was back to work and realised that music was his calling.
-Following a number of loose cuts and collabs, “Change” was the next official single, a reflective song that showed off his storytelling skills in a real pop-world-friendly kind of way.
+Following a number of collabs and loose cuts, “Change” was the next official single—a reflective song that showed off his storytelling skills in a real pop-friendly kind of way.
 This was part of his second mixtape, 2018’s Tables Turn, which hit No. 5 in the official albums chart.
-Last year, generally, was a massive one for Fredo: he scored a Top 40 hit with Young T & Bugsey (“Ay Caramba”) and a No. 1 smash with Dave (“Funky Friday”).
+Last year, generally, was a massive one for Fredo: he scored a Top 40 hit with Young T & Bugsey (“Ay Caramba”) and a No. 1 hit with Dave (“Funky Friday”).
 Though with success, always come non-believers.

 “His flow sounds the same on every song!”